JaNd3r/swift-behave/README.md

 ![](Images/swift-behave.png)

-Behaviour-driven testing framework on top of the Xcode UI Tests that allows to define acceptance tests using a natural language that all team members understand.
+Behaviour-driven testing framework on top of the Xcode UI Tests that allows you to define acceptance tests using a natural language that all team members understand.

-**Given** you have a lot of test cases created with [JBehave](http://www.jbehave.org)
+**Given** you have test scenarios written in natural language
-**When** you want to use these test cases with Xcode UI Tests
+**When** you want to execute these test scenarios with Xcode UI Tests
 **Then** you should give _swift-behave_ a try

+_swift-behave_ was inspired by [JBehave](http://www.jbehave.org).

 ## Usage